Self-Employed Retirement Plans Corpus Christi, TX

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that permits entrepreneurs to contribute a percentage of their net earnings.
-Contributions must come from an employer, so, as a self-employed individual, you (the employee) would not be able to contribute more than the 25% you (the employer) have designated.
-If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-This type of plan may be ideal for companies with cycles of high revenue and low revenue.
+Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that enables self-employed individuals to set aside a portion of their self-employment income.
+Contributions can only be made by an employer, so, as a independent business owner, you (the employee) cannot make additional contributions beyond the 25% you (the employer) already contributed.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs is a good option for businesses that experience fluctuating revenue streams.
 In contrast to some alternatives, SEP IRAs don’t have costly startup or administrative fees.

 • 25% of compensation, or